 Introducing the new ceiling-mounted stove guard

-This week, we have some exciting news to share – the Airis-C, a ceiling-mounted stove guard, became available.
+This week, we have some exciting news to share – the Airis-C, a ceiling-mounted stove guard, is now available.

-Known in other countries as the Aurora, the Airis-C works in much the same way as the Airis; it consists of a sensor, and a control unit.
-The sensor communicates with the controller and vice-versa, reporting on several metrics in real-time allowing for the detection of risk while simultaneously checking that the unit is functioning normally and that it’s been installed correctly.
+Known in other countries as the Aurora, the Airis-C works in much the same way as the Airis; it consists of a sensor unit, and a control unit.
+The sensor communicates with the controller and vice-versa, reporting on several metrics in real-time, allowing for the detection of risk while simultaneously checking that the unit is functioning normally and that it’s been installed correctly.

-The key difference between the Airis-C and Airis (and, indeed, other first-generation stove guards) is the new installation possibilities that a ceiling-mounted solution creates.
+The key difference between the Airis-C and Airis is the new installation possibilities that a ceiling-mounted solution creates.
 The Airis sensor is mounted on the cooker hood, or on the wall above and behind the stove.
 This is suitable for the majority of stoves.
 If your cooker is situated within an island in the middle of the kitchen though, the options become more limited, and the lack of a cooker hood in this situation means installing an Airis is not possible at all.

 Help from above